 The exercise of “doing nothing” … “You sit down and say 'I am seated, I am doing nothing, I will do nothing for five minutes', and then relax, and continually throughout this time (one or two minutes is the most you will be able to endure to begin with) realize, 'I am here in the presence of God, in my own presence and in the presence of all the furniture that is around me, just still, moving nowhere.'

 Pg 86 “You must decide that within these two minutes, five minutes, which you have assigned to learning that the present exists, you will not be pulled out of it by the telephone, by a knock on the door, or by a sudden upsurge of energy that prompts you to do at once what you have left undone for the past ten years.
 So you settle down and say 'Here I am', and you are.”

-‘Kindly wait five minutes’ sign

 “When you have learned this stability, this serenity, you will have to learn to stop time not only at moments when it drags or has stopped anyway, but at moments when it rushes, when it puts forward claims.”
 The way to do it is this:

-Acknowledge that You are doing something which you feel is useful; you feel that unless this is done the world will falter on its course; and then if at a certain moment you say 'I stop', you will discover many things.
+Acknowledge that you are doing something which you feel is useful; you feel that unless this is done the world will falter on its course; and then if at a certain moment you say 'I stop', you will discover many things.

 Pg 87 The world does not falter and that the whole world-if you can imagine it-can wait for five minutes while you are not busy with it.
 This is important, because we usually deceive ourselves, saying 'Well, I must do it: it is charity, it is duty, I cannot leave it undone.'
 You can, because at moments of sheer laziness you will leave it undone for much longer than the five minutes you have chosen.